 Dilworth Paxson’s Philanthropic & Non-profit Group provides our clients with a comprehensive understanding of the complexities involved with operating a tax-exempt organization so that with our guidance, they can make informed and educated decisions regarding the direction of their organization.
 Our lawyers assist our clients with:

 - Formation and organization

-- Securing tax-exempt status
+- Obtaining and securing tax-exempt status

 - Selecting the type of exempt organization that is most appropriate

-- Structuring board of directors
+- Structuring the board of directors

 - Structuring the organization and governance